Szigetvár District

 Szigetvár (Szigetvári járás) is a district in western part of Baranya County, Hungary.
-Szigetvár is also the name of the town where the district seat is found.
-The district is located in the Southern Transdanubia Statistical Region.
+Szigetvár is also the name of the town where the district seat is located.
+The district lies in the Southern Transdanubia Statistical Region.

 Geography

 Szigetvár District borders with Kaposvár District (Somogy County) to the north, Hegyhát District and Szentlőrinc District to the east, Sellye District to the south, Barcs District (Somogy County) to the west.
 The number of the inhabited places in Szigetvár District is 45.

 Municipalities

 The district has 1 town and 44 villages.